Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Improved the API and CLI version and user-querying command
 * Resolved an issue that causes an unpredictable node failure if two NFSv4.1 clients have the same hostname.

-## Qumulo Core 4.3.4
-{{page.varDownloadsRelnotes}}
-{% include important.html content="This release of Qumulo Core resolves a critical security vulnerability.
-We strongly recommend upgrading your Qumulo cluster to 4.3.4 to resolve this issue." %}

-* Added work estimation to Shift-from-S3 relationships
-* Added a feature that improves cluster resiliency for unresponsive devices
-* Changed the kiosk timeout window to 15 minutes

-## Qumulo Core 4.3.3
-{{page.varDownloadsRelnotes}}
-* Prevented authentication requests with PAC buffers of unknown type from failing
-* Improved Saved Snapshots page in the Qumulo Core Web UI
-* Added a mechanism for monitoring status of front-end network on platforms with separate interfaces.

-## Qumulo Core 4.3.2
-{{page.varDownloadsRelnotes}}
-Fixed an issue in Qumulo Core's handling of cross-protocol permissions

-## Qumulo Core 4.3.1
-{{page.varDownloadsRelnotes}}
-* Improved write performance
-* Improved speed and duration of terminating outstanding requests to AD Controllers
-* Added file system permission checks for SMB shares and NFS exports
-* Enabled mounting NFS over UDP with floating IP addresses

 ## Qumulo Core 4.3.0 (Quarterly)
 {{page.varDownloadsRelnotes}}
 * Added Network File System Version 4.1 (NFSv4.1)